Pont Alexandre III: Nymphs

 The nymph reliefs are at the centres of the arches over the Seine, memorials to the Franco-Russian Alliance.
 The Nymphs of the Seine has a relief of the arms of Paris, and faces the Nymphs of the Neva with the arms of Imperial Russia.
 They are both executed in hammered copper over forms by Georges Récipon.

 In the same political spirit, the Trinity Bridge in Saint Petersburg was conceived as a memorial to the Franco-Russian Alliance.
-It was designed by Gustave Eiffel, and the first stone was laid in August 1897 by French president Félix Faure.